alextaujenis/RBD_Threshold/README.md

 ##Example Setup
 This takes an input domain of [under 0, 0-9, 10-19, 20-29, over 29] and converts it to a quantile output range of [under, low, medium, high, over]

+0. Install this threshold library (and the [dependency](https://github.com/alextaujenis/RBD_Timer) for the example)
-0. Install this library and load the example sketch on to an Arduino
+0. Load the example sketch on to an Arduino
 0. Open a serial connection at 115200 BAUD
 0. Watch as values are converted into the output range

 ##[example.ino](https://github.com/alextaujenis/RBD_Threshold/blob/master/example/example.ino)
+The [RBD Timer Library](https://github.com/alextaujenis/RBD_Timer) is a dependency for only the example code below, and is not a requirement while using this threshold library by itself.

+    #include <RBD_Timer.h> // https://github.com/alextaujenis/RBD_Timer
     #include <RBD_Threshold.h>

+    #define BAUD 115200

+    RBD::Timer timer;
     RBD::Threshold threshold(3);

     void setup() {